firstbatchxyz/dkn-compute-node/README.md

 ollama pull hellord/mxbai-embed-large-v1:f16
 ```

 For the models that you choose (see list of models just below [here](#1-choose-models)) you can download them with same command.
+Note that if your model size is large, pulling them may take a while.

 ```sh
 # example for phi3:3.8b
 ollama pull phi3:3.8b
 ```

-Note that if your model size is large, pulling them may take a while.
+> [!TIP]
+>
+> Alternatively, you can set `OLLAMA_AUTO_PULL=true` in the `.env` so that the compute node will always download the missing models for you.
+Note that

 ## Usage